 I love my All-Clad pots and my All-Clad Roaster.
 They heat well, they clean well, they look absolutely beautiful, and I don’t need any more than that.
 And the turkey roaster serves as a beautiful roaster and dish for crowds I have the skillets as well, but I don’t even use them.
 I don’t know why, but they do not clean as well.
 And I love my cast iron skillet so much that I have no need for the skillets.

-Cast Iron Skillet.
 I have two!
 The 12″ one sits on my stove at all times.
-With the exception of making eggs, I make almost everything else in here.
-My cast-iron skillet salmon, cornbread, and almost anything else.
+With the exception of a non-stick skillet for making eggs, I make almost everything else in my cast iron skillets.
+I use my cast-iron skillet salmon, cornbread, and almost anything else.
 It’s so easy to clean.
 You clean it without soap, dry it thoroughly, spray a little cooking spray on it, and it’s ready when you’re ready.
-Get one!
+Get one or two!

 The Big Green Egg changed all of that.
 With my BGE, it takes about 30-45 minutes to get the temperature exactly right, and then it’s a rock.
 It will just stay there.
 And stay there.
 And stay there a little longer.
 The natural hard lump charcoal can burn for up to 12 hours.
 The charcoal that you don’t use, you get to use next time.

 If you don’t have a waffle maker, or yours is a little tired, this $40 baby is the way to go.
 I looked at many options before choosing this one, and I’m thrilled.
 It’s clean, super easy to use, and it makes great waffles.
 No need to spend over $100.
 Highly recommended.

 We bought it in 2014 and have never had a problem.
 It works better with pods than with liquid or powdered soap.
 We don’t ask it to do heavy scrubbing, just don’t leave water stains.